lyft/python-blessclient/README.md

 # Blessclient
 A client for interacting with [BLESS](https://github.com/lyft/bless) services from users' laptops.
 Blessclient optimizes to ensure that users can always use ssh as they normally would with a fixed key, with minimal delay.

+[Netflix's BLESS](https://github.com/netflix/bless) was designed to issue short-lived certificates to users after they logged into a bastion service, that would be used to authenticate the user to other hosts within the cluster.
+Lyft wanted to use ephemeral ssh certificates for our users too, but wanted to issue these certificates directly to users' laptops, instead of on the bastion.
+We were able to accomplish this by making a few modifications to Netflix's BLESS and deploying this project, blessclient, to our users' laptops.
+Doing this allowed Lyft to improve security by extending the existing multi-factor authentication (MFA) setup that we had with AWS to SSH, as well as simplifying our provisioning and deprovisioning process.

 ## Requirements
 Blessclient is a python client that should run without modification on OSX 10.10 - 10.12, and Ubuntu 16.04.
 Other linux versions should work fine, but we test the client on 16.04.